 Spend the 9th day as you like.
 Fascinating local sites include the Mehrangarh Fort and the Umaid Bhavon Palace.
 The latter was completed in 1943, shortly before the Maharaja had to give up their power.
 Afterwards the palace was turned into a luxury hotel.
 Jodhpur has a particularly fascinating market which is known for antiques and it is a great place to buy souvenirs!

-Most of today will be spent travelling.
-We'll stop in Ranakhpur along the way to see the Chaumukh Temple, one of the most beautiful temples in India.
+We continue towards Ranakhpur.
+You can either take the bus or join a hike through the Indian landscapes (only possible between October and June, duration approx. 5 hours).
+Once we arrive in Ranakhpur, we visit the famous Chaumukh Temple, one of the most beautiful temples in India.
 Here you'll find incredibly detailed masonry work and the 1444 unique columns which give the temple its reputation.
 The complex dates back to the 15th century.
 The final destination for today is the city of Udaipur.

 Udaipur was built around some artificial lakes.
 In the city there are numerous palaces, havelis, parks, and gardens.
 The Lake Palace, one of the best hotels in the world, is located right here in the middle of Lake Pichola.
 There is so much to see that you can wander for hours without getting bored.
 Attractions include the Jagdish Temple, Eklingji or the Jain temples in Nagda.